Updated October 2, 2017

-- As soon I would return home from my travels, I’d return my Wrist ID Elite to its tin, ready for the next adventure.
-It’s been a month since my last trip and the Wrist ID Slim 2 remains on my wrist.
+- As soon I would return home from my travels, I’d return my Elite+ to its tin, ready for the next adventure.
+It’s been seven months since my last trip and the Elite remains on my wrist.
 It’s so comfortable, and so handy for times when I’m out cycling or otherwise without other forms of identification that I see no reason to remove it.

 - The clasp is amazing.
 It’s comfortable on the wrist and has never failed by releasing unintentionally.
 Not once.

 Besides wearable identification for people and pets, RoadID sells clothing and reflective gear.
 Their free app can show up to five selectable contact persons where you are, in real time, with the ability to send out an alert after five minutes of being stationary.
 The app sends a warning to the user as it nears the five-minute mark in the event the break is intentional and the alert needs to be disabled.
 This could be useful during solo runs or hikes, or for audience members to track progress during competitions.
 I especially like the ability to create a personalized lock screen on my phone to record ICE contacts and other information for emergency response purposes.
 It’s clean and simple, and has served me well at home and away.

 Gimmick or necessity?